 By analyzing what type of content gets shared the most, you can work on improving the type of content you create whether it’s a blog or video.
 You’ll learn to create better content that provides value to your readers.
 By providing more valuable content, you increase your odds of having your content shared, increasing your audience size and boosting your sales.
 You can also use tools like CoSchedule’s Headline Analyzer to create headlines that attract higher click-through rates.
 When you have done your content right, it allows you to connect with your customers in a unique way, and can help build trust and keep your users informed.

 YouTube has more than a 1.5 billion monthly users.
 The platform is so expansive that it can be accessed in 80 different languages, accounting for 95% of the world’s population.
-That’s why, YouTube provides your brand a unique way to market your content, and for users to experience and share it in an easier way.
+That’s why, YouTube provides your brand a unique sales channel to market your products, and for users to experience and share it in an easier way.

 YouTube has helped businesses, like Luxy Hair, to promote their products.
 Creating regular content can help you provide value to your customers, increase your brand presence and improve your store’s sales.
 The only catch is that you’ll need to commit to creating videos regularly.
 In the beginning, you might want to create several videos a week and decrease it to once a week once you’ve built up a sizeable audience.
 If you sell unicorn brushes you could create makeup tutorials.
 If you sell apparel you could create styling tips videos.
 If you sell journals you could create videos about goal setting, organization, and mindfulness.
 Ultimately, you need to determine how to provide value to your customers based on your niche.